Published On: February 27, 2025

 Review and Sharing

-Review all measurements, markups, and item quantities to ensure all the electrical installation work, outlets, switches, conduits, lighting, and any other element within is represented.
+Review all measurements, markups, and item quantities to ensure that all electrical installation work, outlets, switches, conduits, lighting, and any other element within is represented.
 Export the final takeoff report and issue it to the project team for review.

 Conclusion